pouyakhooshabi/Recommender-System-Design/README.md

 ## 4. Metrics to evaluate model

-We will use Root Mean Square Error (RMSE) and Mean Average Error (MAE), which are popular measures to evaluate regression problems.
+We will use Root Mean Square Error (RMSE) and Mean Absolute Error (MAE), which are popular measures to evaluate regression problems.
 </div>